panruochen/CCMT/README.md

-MakTempl
+CCMT
 ========

-A configurable Makefile Template for GCC Toolchains
+A CONFIGURABLE COMMON MAKEFILE TEMPLATE for GCC Toolchains